Random Forests for Change Point Detection: A nonparametric classifier log-likelihood ratio

 Since first proposals from \citet{page1954continuous}, parametric approaches are typically based on maximizing a parametric log-likelihood, see also \citet{frick2014multiscale} and references therein.
 For this, one assumes that the $X_i \sim \BP_k$ are i.i.d.\ within segments $i \in \segkzero$ and that the distributions $\BP_k \in \{\BP_\theta \mid \theta \in \Theta\}$ for some finite-dimensional parameter space $\Theta$.
 The distribution of $(X_i)_{i=1}^n$ can then be parametrized with the tuple $(\alpha^0, (\theta^0_k)_{k=1}^{K^0})$ such that for all $k = 1, \dotsc, K^0$ and $i = \alpha^0_{k \shortminus 1} + 1, \dotsc, \alpha^0_k$ the $X_i$ are $\BP_{\theta^0_k}$-distributed.

 Assuming the $\BP_\theta$ have densities $p_\theta$, we can express the log-likelihood of observing some sequence $(x_i)_{i = 1}^n$ in a setup parametrized by $(\alpha, (\theta_k)_{k=1}^{K})$ as

-An estimate of $\alpha_0$ can be obtained by maximizing (\ref{eq:change_point_loglikelihood}).
+An estimate of $\alpha^0$ can be obtained by maximizing (\ref{eq:change_point_loglikelihood}).
 Since the log-likelihood is increasing in $K = |\alpha| - 1$, an additional penalty term $\gamma > 0$ has to be subtracted whenever the number of change points is unknown.
-Let
+Choose

 where $\CA$ is a set of possible segmentations, typically restricted such that each segment has a minimum length of $\delta n$ for some $\delta>0$.